“Your future is created by what you do today, not tomorrow!”

 If your interest rate is flexible, it can constantly change over the lifetime of your mortgage.
 That means if your credit provider’s interest rate increases, your repayments will go up as well, if their rates drop, repayments will be lower, too.
 While your loan repayments will fluctuate a little more, this type of mortgage comes with additional features like extra repayments.

 Things to consider: If you’re wanting to buy a house, for many people, a mortgage is the only way to do this.
-Whilst buying a house is definitely #lifegoals and very exciting, there are things you should consider before committing yourself to a big loan.
+Whilst buying a house is exciting, there are things you should consider before committing yourself to a big loan.

 Namely, mortgages are a long-term investment and your situation might change over time, which could lead to financial strain in the future.
 It’s good to make sure that you’re ready for such a long-term commitment.
-Other things to be aware of – if you default on your mortgage, you could lose your house.
+Another thing to be aware of – if you default on your mortgage you could lose your house.

 If you want to borrow larger amounts of money, a secured personal loan may allow you to do so.
 As the name suggests, you are required to provide an asset like a car, a boat, or a motorbike as security against your loan.
 How much you can take out may depend on the value of your asset.
 This type of loan can be used if you own a valuable asset already and don’t mind the idea of securing your repayments against it.
 The extra security may allow credit providers to offer bigger sums of money and lower interest rates.
 However, if you fail to make your repayments, you risk losing your asset.